Taxes Overview

 1042-S and W-2

-Please be aware that the UMN will not send these forms until mid-March.
+Please be aware that the UMN will not send these forms until mid to late March.
 After the forms are delivered, you can also access your W-2 form through MyU.
 If you want to know if you will receive 1042-S or W-2, please email [email protected] to ask.
 This requirement does not apply to individuals who only received tuition reductions or exemptions.

 Phone and Email Scams